haoran119/dotnet/学习笔记之.NET/README.md

 ##### [Value Types](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/value-types)

+* Value types and reference types are the two main categories of C# types.
+A variable of a value type contains an instance of the type.
+This differs from a variable of a reference type, which contains a reference to an instance of the type.
+By default, on [assignment](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/operators/assignment-operator), passing an argument to a method, and returning a method result, variable values are copied.
+In the case of value-type variables, the corresponding type instances are copied.
+The following example demonstrates that behavior:

 ###### [Tuple types](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/value-tuples)

 * The tuples feature provides concise syntax to group multiple data elements in a lightweight data structure.